Going Awesome Places

 No, all adults 13 and up are the same price.

-The only pass the includes the power station is the Niagara Power Pass.
+The only pass the includes the power station is the Niagara Power Pass and the Wonder Pass Plus.

 Yes, this is a safe and fun attraction for the whole family with plenty of space to explore and interactive experiences to try.
 For the Currents night show, note that smoke machines are used and there may be bright lights.